 Call us today at 1-866-486-7196 or contact us online to get a free estimate on foundation repair in Portland, Eugene, Medford and nearby areas.

 Flooding and heavy rains are not uncommon during the winter months.
 Water can seep in through cracks in the floor or walls of a basement, expanding and putting pressure on the concrete.
 When the water recedes, it can leave cracks behind and make your home more vulnerable to water during the next heavy rainstorm.

-Fall foliage in the Pacific Northwest can be breathtaking, but falling leaves pose a real problem for your gutters.
 Ensuring proper drainage by keeping your gutters clear and downspouts pointed away from your home can prevent soil erosion around the foundation and reduce the risk that water will seep into your basement.

 Cheap building materials, poor planning, and shoddy work all spell trouble for a home's foundation.
 If the soil was not properly compacted during construction, it compacts after the home is complete - and it may not be perfectly level.
 Inaccurate grading and poorly placed structural reinforcements can also cause damage to a home's foundation.

 our service area